flagpolejs/flagpole/docs/dom-element.md

 # DOMElement

-This object contains elements within the DOM for Puppeteer browser scenarios or Cheerio HTML scenarios.
+This is an abstract class for elements that is extended by HTMLElement, PuppeteerElement, and ExtJSComponent.
+Use it a base reference for all of these.
 You typically get this element by way of `context.find('css selector path')` from the AssertionContext.

 This class is extended more specifically by other classes:

 * PuppeteerElement
 * BrowserElement
 * ExtJsComponent
+* HTMLElement

 ## Methods